Renault Scenic E-Tech Review & Prices

 In town

 Town driving is where the Renault Scenic is at its best, because the electric motors are quiet and punchy, and you get relaxing sounds through the speakers as you drive about.
-It’s comfortable over big bumps too, though smaller road imperfections can make the car jitter a bit.
+It’s comfortable over big bumps too, though smaller road imperfections can make the car jitter a bit, which can get annoying in areas with particularly poor Tarmac.

-The main problem is that the brakes are really annoying to use, because the first part of the pedal is really spongy and doesn’t do much, then suddenly you get loads of braking and jerk to a stop.
-Smooth progress isn’t easy.
+The main problem is that it’s difficult to be smooth on the brakes, because the first part of the pedal is really spongy and doesn’t do much, then suddenly you get loads of braking and jerk to a stop.

-Rear visibility is poor too, with big rear pillars and a small rear window.
+Visibility is poor too, particularly out of the back with big rear pillars and a small rear window.
 Front and rear parking sensors come as standard to make reversing into a bay a bit easier, though if you go for top-spec Iconic models, you get a 360-degree parking camera and a hands-free parking system.

 On the motorway

-On the plus side, you get adaptive cruise control as standard.
-This not only maintains your speed to the car in front, but can also slow the car for turns or when you’re approaching a roundabout.
+You get adaptive cruise control as standard, which not only maintains your speed to the car in front, but can also slow the car for turns or when you’re approaching a roundabout.
 All cars get a blind spot warning system too, which is useful when changing lanes with those chunky rear pillars blocking your view.

 On a twisty road

-Head out into the countryside and, again, the Renault Scenic isn’t fantastic.
+Head out into the countryside and the Renault Scenic is fine, but look elsewhere if you enjoy taking a detour down your favourite B-road on the way home from work.
 It deals well with bumps and the body doesn’t lean in corners too much, so it feels like you could have some fun.
-However, much like the brakes, the steering is really inconsistent and difficult to judge, because it feels like there’s little response when you first turn in, but as you apply more lock you suddenly notice the front tyres turning aggressively.
+However, much like the brakes, the steering isn’t particularly intuitive, which makes the car tricky to place on the road.
+It feels like there’s little response when you first turn in, but as you apply more lock you suddenly notice the front tyres turning aggressively.

 Space and practicality